 Non-Invasive Techniques?

 Cosmetic surgery is constantly evolving and always finding ways to minimize the invasiveness of procedures.
 There are countless options that are considered less invasive than a facelift, including wrinkle relaxers such as BOTOX®, injectable fillers, microdermabrasion and chemical/laser peels.
 These alternatives aim to correct signs of aging such as wrinkles, as well flatten and soften folds and contours.
-The effects, while effective, are often short-term lasting about 6 months to a year.
+None of these procedures are interchangeable with a well done facelift.
+The effects, might show some improvement, are often short-term, lasting about 6 months to a year.
 Although these procedures can be safely repeated, for some, a facelift may be a better, more permanent option.
+Many of the non-invasive modalities like radiofrequency procedures can and will create internal scarring under the skin making the facelift dissection more challenging for the surgeon and create greater risk of skin breakdown, necrosis and poor scarring.

 How Natural?